uktrade/directory-tests/README.md

 This will run flake8 linting, integration tests and finally load tests.
 This doesn't do much more than check load tests haven't been broken, however.
 By default it tests the four servers (BUYER, SUPPLIER, SSO & API) with a load of about 2 clients/s on each server for 2.5 minutes (this time period more or less guarantees each endpoint we have tests for gets hit at least once - locust randomizes this, so there's no 100% guarantee).

-2) For load testing with proper load (100 clients/s for 2min.):
+2) For load testing with proper load (100 clients/s for up to 5min.):

     make test_load_buyer
     make test_load_supplier